AMWA-TV/is-11/docs/Overview.md

   - An overview of the API and how it is used.
   - Normative requirements in addition to those included in the RAML and JSON schemas specifying the API.
   - Additional details and recommendations for implementers of API providers and clients.
-  - Information about compatibility between different API versions.
+  - Information about interoperability with other specifications and compatibility between different API versions.

+The [NMOS Glossary][Glossary] defines several common terms that have specific meanings in NMOS.
-The terms 'Node', 'Device', 'Source', 'Flow', 'Sender' and 'Receiver' are used extensively in this documenation set.
+The terms 'Node', 'Device', 'Source', 'Flow', 'Sender' and 'Receiver' are used extensively in this documentation set.
 The [NMOS Technical Overview](https://specs.amwa.tv/nmos/main/docs/Technical_Overview.html) provides an outline of these terms, and IS-04 provides corresponding schema definitions.

 The terms 'Parameter Constraint' and 'Constraint Set' used in this documentation set are defined in [BCP-004-01][BCP-004-01].